vir2albulb/serverless_architecture_in_practice/README.md

-# Deploy Serverless architecture with Ansible and AWS
+# Serverless architecture with Ansible and AWS

 Repository contains Ansible playbook to deploy real example of AWS API Gateway and AWS Lambda.
 Playbook deploys application to manage students subjects